Glad-Labs/glad-labs-codebase/web/oversight-hub/README.md

 # Oversight Hub

-This project is the main interface for overseeing the GLAD Labs AI-powered content creation pipeline.
+This project is the main interface for overseeing the Glad Labs AI-powered content creation pipeline.

 ## Overview